-Trade and other receivables, and funds held pursuant to designated settlements and orders are subject to measurement uncertainty due to the credit risk of debtors.
-Due to the COVID-19 pandemic, measurement uncertainty continues to exist around the collectability of certain amounts.
-The uncertainty is caused by collection delays experienced and an increase in the rate of doubtful accounts from these parties.
-See Note 5 and Note 6 for further detail on the trade and other receivables, and funds held pursuant to designated settlements and orders.
+Trade and other receivables, and funds held pursuant to settlements and sanction orders are subject to measurement uncertainty due to the credit risk of debtors.
+See Note 5 and Note 6 for further detail on the trade and other receivables, and funds held pursuant to settlements and sanction orders.